 Counterfort retaining wall:

-These walls, however the counter fort behind the wall slab and base slab are reinforced with monolithic.
+These counterfort retaining walls are counter fort behind the wall slab and base slab are reinforced with monolithic.

 The counter-fort wall is equal or slightly more significant than half the counter-fort height.